 Journal of Korean Gerontological Nursing is the official publication of the Korean Gerontological Nursing Society.
-It was launched in 1999 to promote development and exchange of the latest scientific knowledge that is directly relevant to all spheres of health in older adults.
+This journal provides up -to -date knowledge for nursing educators, practitioners , and researchers of gerontological nursing field in Korea where seen as one of the fastest aging societies in the world.
+The journal emphasizes articles on the issues most important for addressing emerging clinical issues in acute and long-term care for older people.
+In addition, this journal aims to contribute to the exchange of information and the spread of knowledge at the national and international level on the future prospects and countermeasures for the care issues related to aging.
 The Journal accepts manuscripts reporting quantitative, qualitative, methodological, philosophical, and theoretical research, meta- analyses, integrative and systematic reviews, and instrument development, with the aims of improving the wellness and quality of care of the older adult population.
 Manuscripts in other categories will be considered by the Editorial Board.

 The official title of the journal is 'Journal of Korean Gerontological Nursing' (pISSN 2384-1877, eISSN 2383-8086) and the abbreviated title is 'J Korean Gerontol Nurs'.
-The journal is published in April 30th, August 31th, and December 31th.
+The journal is published in February 28th, May 31th, August 31th, and November 30th.
 All submitted manuscripts are peer-reviewed by three reviewers.
 The text may be written in Korean or English.
 The abstracts, acknowledgements, tables, figures, and references should be written in English.
 The articles in this journal are indexed in National Research Foundation of Korea (NRF) database (Korea Citation Index).
-The circulation number is 100.
-Full text is available in the following URL address of the Journal: http://jkgn.org All rights reserved to the Korean Gerontological Nursing Society.
+The circulation number is 500.
+Full text is available in the following URL address of the Journal: http://www.jkgn.org This Journal is indexed in SCOPUS, CINAHL, ScienceCentral, Google scholar and KCI.
+All rights reserved to the Korean Gerontological Nursing Society.
 No portion of the contents may be reproduced in any form without written permission of the publisher.

 Submission of Manuscripts